 Indeed, such degree mills have come under heavy criticism of late, with even government bodies falling victim.
 In April 2015, IDA, was widely criticised by local citizens for allegedly hiring an employee whose master’s degree was allegedly obtained from a degree mill that had been forcibly closed in the United States by a court order.

-MOM has also raised the minimum salary requirement for potential EP holders, to a monthly wage of at least S$3,300.
+MOM has also raised the minimum salary requirement for potential EP holders, to a monthly wage of at least S$3,600 (effective 1 January 2017).
 In addition, under the FCF, employers will be obliged to advertise job vacancies on the electronic Jobs Bank portal for 14 calendar days, before submitting an application for an EP.
 However, in recognition that these measures have created a shortage of manpower, which is difficult for some companies to cope with, the Singapore government has allowed companies that fulfil the following requirements to be exempt from the requirement:

 - Company has 25 or fewer employees

 - Job position will pay a fixed monthly salary of S$12,000 and above